+ Fellow Member, AICP

 Research and practice

-Dr. Malizia has extensive research experience in the areas of urban and regional development and redevelopment.
-He has authored or co-authored five books and over 150 articles, chapters, reports, and other publications.
-He has served as a consultant to private developers and to nonprofit development and public agencies.
+Dr. Malizia’s current research and practice is on the socio-economic characteristics and urban form of vibrant centers and their influence on local economic development, entrepreneurship, and real property performance.
+He is author or co-author of five books and over 160 articles, monographs, and other publications.
 During leaves, Dr. Malizia has worked in federal service and as a senior advisor to a major real estate investment company.